Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: Preliminaries

 \parag{The separation theorem for $\ITLNL$ \cite{GM2022}} Formulas with no occurrences of $\Diamond_l$ or $\Diamond_r$ are called {\em introspective} in $\ITLNL$.
-Along with introspective formulas, this theorem refers to past and future $\ITLNL$ formulas. \begin{definition} An $\ITLNL$ formula $F$ is (non-strictly) {\em future} if it has the syntax
+Along with introspective formulas, separation refers to past and future $\ITLNL$ formulas. \begin{definition} An $\ITLNL$ formula $F$ is (non-strictly) {\em future} if it has the syntax

-where $\mathsf{C}$ denotes the class of introspective, that is, $\ITL$, formulas.
-The syntax of non-strictly {\em past} formulas is similar, with $\Diamond_r$ replaced by $\Diamond_l$. \end{definition} {\em Strictly} future and {\em strictly} past formulas have designated occurrences of $\Skip$ to restrict the conditions on adjacent intervals they express not to refer to the end-states of the reference interval: \begin{definition} An $\ITLNL$ formula is {\em strictly future (past)}, if it has the form $\Diamond_r(\Skip;F)$ ($\Diamond_l(P;\Skip)$) where $F$ is future ($P$ is past). \end{definition} Syntactically, {\em strictly} future (past) formulas are not future (past) in the sense of Definition (\ref{futurepastformulas}).
+where $\mathsf{C}$ denotes the class of introspective, that is, $\ITL$ formulas.
+The syntax of non-strictly {\em past} formulas is similar, with $\Diamond_r$ replaced by $\Diamond_l$. \end{definition} In words, future formulas are $\Diamond_l$-free $\ITLNL$ formulas where $\Diamond_r$ is not allowed in the scope of \emph{chop} or \emph{chop-star}.

+{\em Strictly} future and {\em strictly} past formulas are additionally restricted to impose no conditions on the reference interval.
+The designated occurrences of $\Skip$ in them are meant to avoid the end-points of the reference interval: \begin{definition} An $\ITLNL$ formula is {\em strictly future (past)}, if it has the form $\Diamond_r(\Skip;F)$ ($\Diamond_l(P;\Skip)$) where $F$ is future ($P$ is past). \end{definition} Syntactically, {\em strictly} future (past) formulas are not future (past) in the sense of Definition (\ref{futurepastformulas}).
 However, every {\em strictly} future (past) formula is equivalent to a future (past) one \cite{GM2022}.

 A {\em strictly separated formula} is a Boolean combination of strictly past, introspective and strictly future formulas.\begin{theorem}[Corollary 2.6 in \cite{GM2022}] Let $A$ be an $\ITLNL$ formula.
 Then there exists a strictly separated $S$ such that $\models A\equiv S$. \end{theorem} Importantly, the proof of Theorem \ref{septhmmaincor} in \cite{GM2022} is based on syntactical transformations by means of valid equivalences.
 Hence the equivalence of any given formula and its separated form can be easily made part of a proof in any complete proof system for $\ITLNL$.
 These transformations are valid in this paper's variant of $\ITLNL$ where infinite reference intervals are excluded too.
 Therefore the theorem applies without change.